ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

     Default Campaign:
       # The campaign's name as displayed in the client
       display_name: "null"
+      # Whether this campaign must have a unique name in the client
+      unique_name: false
       # Conditions that must be fulfilled to access this campaign
       entry_rules: []
       # Whether beating this campaign is part of the world's goal